j-dominguez9/Case-Study-1/README.md

 Author: Joaquin Dominguez

 ## Abstract
+Two data sets were provided to explore the relationship between the varaiables contained therein.
+ABV and IBU served as continous quantitative variables and geographic location of breweries, brewery names, and styles of beer served as discrete categorical variables.
+The relationship between IBU and ABV, especially with respect to beer styles, was found to be significant (Pearson's r: 0.67, p-val <.0001).
+This was further confirmed by a knn machine learning model.
+Based on these insights, additional machine learning models were created to predict styles of beer given geographic location and vice-versa.
+We suggest that these models and insights be applied for R&D and marketing purposes.

 ## Purpose
 The purpose of this project is to investigate the relationship between multiple variables within the beers.csv and breweries.csv data sets and report insightful findings.